Southern Pacific GS-4 class: Preservation

 No. 4449 is the sole surviving GS-4 locomotive and is one of the most recognizable locomotives of all time.
 It was donated to the City of Portland, Oregon in 1958 and moved to Oaks Amusement Park for static display.
 During its time at Oaks Park, the locomotive was vandalized and had many of its external parts stolen such as its builder's plate and whistle.
 On December 14, 1974, No. 4449 was removed from the park to undergo an operational restoration, performed by Doyle McCormack.
 From August 1975 to December 1976, No. 4449 shared duties with several other steam locomotives pulling the American Freedom Train (that train was pulled by Reading T-1 2101) throughout the U.S. No. 4449 is still operational and since mid-2012 resides at the Oregon Rail Heritage Center in Portland along with other preserved locomotives and rolling stock.
 Additionally, No. 4449 contained most of its sister locomotives' parts; one of the driving wheels from No. 4437, the pilot truck from No. 4443, and the trailing truck from No. 4450, as evidenced by the numbers stamped on each of the parts.
+This was made during the SP steam era, whenever No. 4449 and the GS-4s were getting overhauls during recent visits at one of SP's locomotive workshops, the shop crew would have to interchange their parts whether they were missing or still being worked on.